San Francisco CalHeat: History

 In 2021, the club won the North American and Caribbean Men's Club Championship and qualified for the IHF Super Globe.
 For their inaugural participation, the team finished at the 10th place losing against AlWehda, the Saudi Arabian champion, Al Noor Handball Club, and Al Duhail, the 2020 Asian Men's Club League Handball Championship.

 In 2022, the club won another US Men's National Championship in Adrian, Michigan.
 This is the sixth national title for the men's team, bringing them closer to the all-time greats New York Athletic Club and New York City THC.

+One year later, in 2023, the club won both the US Men's National Championship and the Women's Open Division in Spokane, Washington.
+This is the first time a US handball club wins both the men's and women's national competition in the same year.
+This also marks the seventh national title for the men's team, tied with New York City THC.
+A few months later, the club won the North American and Caribbean Men's Club Championship and qualified for the IHF Super Globe.
+At the 2023 IHF Super Globe, the team recorded its inaugural win against University of Queensland (27-22), marking the first ever win in the competition's history for a US and North American club team.

+On October 9, 2023, San Francisco CalHeat became the 105th member of Forum Club Handball, following in the footsteps of New York City THC and Detroit Handball Club.